warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 <div id="servicetier"></div>

-You can see details of the tiers within the plans available for your Account, and select the tier that you want to use, through the Account tab of your Cloudant account Dashboard.
+You can see details of the tiers within the plans available for your account, and select the tier that you want to use, through the Account tab of your Cloudant account Dashboard.
 ![Account Dashboard](images/AccountsCCM01.png)

-To move to a different plan or tier, login to Bluemix by using your Account details, then go to the Service catalog page for Cloudant.
+To move to a different plan or tier, use your account details to log in to Bluemix, then go to the Service catalog page for Cloudant.

 <div id="servicetier"></div>